Meet Professor Susan Davidson, CS Pioneer

 Susan Davidson

-• Weiss Professor, Computer and Information Science Department
+- Weiss Professor, Department of Computer and Information Science Department